Tips on How to Make the Most of Career Fairs

 Lastly, it’s a good idea to take notes and records the names of recruiters you have spoken to.
 It’s amazing how quickly you can forget these things.
 They can form part of your network not just for the immediate, but also for the long-term.

-Well … I think that’s it other than to say that Skylight Financial Group will be attending career fairs in February so check out dates/venues.
+Well … I think that’s it other than to say that Skylight Financial Group will be attending career fairs in Ohio and beyond, in August, September, and October so check out dates/venues.
 We’d love to meet you so please come up and introduce yourself!